mh-firouzjah/archlinux-installation-guide/README.md

-kio-zeroconf # Network Monitor for DNS-SD services (Zeroconf) kjournald # Framework for interacting with systemd-journald kmenuedit # KDE menu editor knotes # Program that lets you write the computer equivalent of sticky notes. kompare # GUI front-end program for viewing and merging differences between source files with many options to customize the information konsole # Terminal emulator included in the KDE desktop kpat # Offers a selection of solitaire card games
+kio-zeroconf # Network Monitor for DNS-SD services (Zeroconf) kjournald # Framework for interacting with systemd-journald kmenuedit # KDE menu editor kompare # GUI front-end program for viewing and merging differences between source files with many options to customize the information konsole # Terminal emulator included in the KDE desktop kpat # Offers a selection of solitaire card games